joric/oscilloscope/README.md

 ## Disclaimer

-I do not own anything uploaded here.
 The purpose of this project was to use popular Bluepill hardware mod on Windows 10 (I don't like phones) and gather everything in one place.
 Currently it's just stm32scope firmware running on a HS10x hardware.
 Data is displayed by miniscope.